Traveling has always been one of my passions. The world is full of fascinating places and cultures and I hope to see as much of it as I can.

 The ceiling is just as one might expect, and is another work of art containing frescoes depicting scenes from the bible.
 Artist Mattia Preti spent six years painting the ceiling and he is also buried here in the cathedral.
 It’s a lot to take in but extremely impressive.

 In addition to the cathedral, there is also the picture gallery and the Oratory, which include a number of pieces of artwork by Italian artists Mattia Preti, Matteo Perez d’Aleccio, and Caravaggio.
 The highlight is most certainly Caravaggios’s masterpiece, The Beheading of St John the Baptist.
 This large oil painting is the only work of art by the famous yet troubled Italian artist that he signed.
 Visitors can see the masterpiece hanging in the Oratory Room.

 Today St John’s Co-Cathedral is one of the most visited sites in Malta.
 The cathedral is open Monday to Friday from 9:30 to 16:30 with the last entry at 16:00.
-On Saturdays the cathedral is only open from 9:30 to 12:30 and it is closed on Sundays and Holidays.
-The entrance fee for adults is set at 6 euro.
-Seniors get a discounted rate of 4.60 euro while the student rate is just 3.50 euro.
+On Saturdays, the cathedral is only open from 9:30 to 12:30 and it is closed on Sundays and Holidays.
+The entrance fee for adults is set at 15 euro.
+Seniors and students get a discounted rate of 12 euro.
 Children under the age of 12 are free.

 Your entry fee includes the use of a handheld audio guide for the 24 stops in the cathedral.
 It is available in six different languages: Maltese, English, Italian, French, German and Spanish.

 As with any place of worship, it is requested that visitors dress decently when entering the cathedral so this means no exposed shoulders.
 Photos are allowed inside the cathedral, except in the Oratory, but the use of a flash is prohibited.